An Enchanted Clearing High in the Cascades, which is currently not accessible because of the weather

 Encanto/Incantation/Cantando

-knew a mawho spoke to flowers, set them trembling, whispering their secrets to the quivering air.
+I knew a man who spoke to flowers, set them trembling, whispering their secrets to the quivering air.
 Delicate things have the most subtle powers.
 Water over stone, fairy pond, and Merlin's throne, crow calls and the forest sighs long.
 "Listen to the world," you said.
 "Learn it's song."
 Shadows have shadows if you know how to look.
 We see so much clearer in the dark.
 My shadow's shadow has a bit of yours quantum entangled at its heart.

 Forest, lake, indigo, night, turning.